InterestingError0/Calculator/README.md

 # Calculator
-This is a calculator program that I made in C++.
+This is a simple calculator program that I made in C++.
+These are the features that it currently supports:
+* Addition
+* Subtraction
+* Multiplication
+* Division
+* Factorial
+* Exponents
+* Percent
+* Percent of
+* Mean
+* Median